jngod2011/Stata-Threshold-Vector-Autoregression/README.md

 # The Threshold Vector-autogression Program Package

-This respository contains a Stata Threshold Vector Auto-regression program package.
+This Stata Threshold Vector Autoregression (TVAR) program package estimates the TVAR(2) model and implement a grid search for the optimal threshold parameter.

 ## .Zip Remarks
 Since structure of file directories is important to the implementation of the package, programs are stored in a .zip file instead of uploading them individually.